kshetline/aw-clock/README.md

 1. `xscreensaver` is then disabled.
 Why install a screen saver just to turn around and disable it?
 To make sure no other screen saver blanks the screen - the display of the clock is intended to stay on 24/7.
 1. The application client is built.
 1. The application server is built.
-1. If you're running `build.sh`, your Git branch was clean before running the installer, and the only thing that changes as far as Git is concerned are your `package-lock.json` files, a `git --reset hard` will be performed to revert those changes and keep your branch clean.
+1. If you’re running `build.sh`, your Git branch was clean before running the installer, and the only thing that changes as far as Git is concerned are your `package-lock.json` files, a `git --reset hard` will be performed to revert those changes and keep your branch clean.
 1. If specified, server options for wired and/or wireless sensors are installed.
 1. A combined client/server distribution directory is created.
 1. If any of the options `‑‑ddev`, `‑i`, or `‑‑sd` are used, the distribution is copied to the `~/weather` directory (typically `/home/pi/weather`), deleting anything which might have previously been present in that directory.